Quansight/Quansight-website/README.md

    `/apps/.../components/BlockProvider/utils/getPropsByType.ts` file and add the case to the switch statement.
-8. Import the Next component to the `/apps/.../components/BlockProvider/componentsMap.ts` file and add it to the `componentsMap`` variable.
+8. Import the Next component to the `/apps/.../components/BlockProvider/componentsMap.ts` file and add it to the `componentsMap` variable.
-9. Import the Next component types to the `/apps/.../components/BlockProvider/types.ts` file, add the component name to the `ComponentType` `enum` and add the props types to the `TBlokComponentPropsMap` type.
+9. Import the Next.js component types to the `/apps/.../components/BlockProvider/types.ts` file, add the component name to the `ComponentType` `enum` and add the props types to the `TBlokComponentPropsMap` type.